Summer Food Service Program and Seamless Summer Option Technical Assistance

 Under the Summer Food Service Program and Seamless Summer Option, school food authorities are not required to track meals by student name or eligibility category.
 Depending on the open, restricted open or closed enrolled operation, the school may count meals in the following ways:

-School food authorities are permitted to offer up to one week of meals at a time.
+Sponsors are permitted to offer up to one week of meals at a time.
 Weekend and holiday meals are permitted in the Seamless Summer Option and the Summer Food Service Program.
 Meals must be served non-congregate, meaning the meal is consumed off-site.
-School food authorities participating in multi-day distribution must claim the meals served based on the day the child is intended to consume the meals.
-School food authorities must detail their multi-day distribution approach for each site in the Claims Reimbursement and Reporting System
+Sponsors participating in multiday distribution must claim the meals served based on the day the child is intended to consume the meals.
+Sponsors must detail their multiday distribution approach for each site in the Claims Reimbursement and Reporting System

 Meal Pickup without Children Present

 Parents or guardians are permitted to pick up non-congregate meals without children present.
-School food authorities should make a good faith effort to ensure food is being picked up for children when allowing meal pickup without children present.
+Sponsors should make a good faith effort to ensure food is being picked up for children when allowing meal pickup without children present.
 The Ohio Parent, Guardian or Agency Meal Pickup Without Children Present policy

 provides additional information and guidance.
 The USDA published a Best Practices for Parent Pick-Up of Meals and Snacks